fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl04.rst

           TheJIT->removeModule(H);
         }

-If parsing and codegen succeed, the next step is to add the module containing the top-level expression to the JIT.
+If parsing and GenStmt succeed, the next step is to add the module containing the top-level expression to the JIT.
 We do this by calling addModule, which triggers code generation for all the functions in the module, and returns a handle that can be used to remove the module from the JIT later.
 Once the module